agorapulse/grails-cdn-asset-pipeline/README.md

 You should set a pretty big **expires** value (to add **Cache-Control** and **Expires** metadata), so that browsers cache assets locally.

-Note: for S3 provider, never use your AWS root user access keys, you should create a specific IAM user with the corresponding S3 bucket permissions.
+Note: for providers credentials, never use your root user access keys, you should create a specific user (ex.
+AWS IAM user) with the corresponding bucket permissions.

 # Usage